spinframework/spin-docs/content/v3/dynamic-configuration.md

 type = "remote_http"
 url = "http://example.com"
 auth_token = "<auth_token>"
+api_type = "default"
 ```

+By default, components will not have access to the LLM models unless granted explicit access through the `component.ai_models` entry in the component manifest within `spin.toml`.
+See [Serverless AI](./serverless-ai-api-guide) for more details.

+Remote compute supports two APIs, selected using the `api_type` field.

+#### `default` API

-Currently, the remote compute option requires an user to deploy their own LLM proxy service.
+If the `api_type` is `default`, Spin uses its own "Cloud GPU" API.
+This requires you to deploy your own LLM proxy service.
 You can find a reference implementation of a proxy service in the [`spin-cloud-gpu plugin repository`](https://github.com/fermyon/spin-cloud-gpu/blob/main/fermyon-cloud-gpu/src/index.ts).

 > If you have a Fermyon Cloud account, you can deploy a proxy service there using the [`cloud-gpu` plugin](https://github.com/fermyon/spin-cloud-gpu).

-By default, components will not have access to the LLM models unless granted explicit access through the `component.ai_models` entry in the component manifest within `spin.toml`.
-See [Serverless AI](./serverless-ai-api-guide) for more details.
+#### `open_ai` API

+If the `api_type` is `open_ai`, Spin uses the [OpenAI API](https://github.com/openai/openai-openapi).
+This API is offered by some commercial LLM providers.